Get started - it's free!

 • Enable automatic client updates for end-user devices to ensure employee devices stay up-to-date.

-• Configure end-user client applications using system policies via your MDM solution.
+• Configure end-user client applications using system policies through your MDM solution.
 Review the full list of system policies to determine which options are important to your organization.
-Some common ones are below.
+Some common system policies include:

 • Hide unused capabilities in the client menu such as: